iamkennis/iamkennis/README.md

 ### Hi there 👋
 #### I am a Frontend Developer looking forward to create and develop modular and scalable frontend architures, I also love to design quality user-friendly interface that drive easy and accessible web experience from scratch using ReactJS and JavaScript.
 I also love contributing to open source projects.
-- 🌱 I’m currently learning Graphql
+- 🌱 I’m currently learning React/Redux with Graphql
 - 😄 Pronouns: He/Him
 - 👯 I’m looking to collaborate on any React and Javascript project